Q. Do I need a permit to build a fence?

 Q. What is galvanizing and why should I galvanize my wrought iron railing fence or gate?

 Galvanizing is a process which prevents the steel from rusting.
-With a paint or powder-coated finish, you will have a maintenance free product.
+With a paint or powder-coated finish, you will have a low- maintenance product.

 Q. Why should I stain my wood fence instead of painting?